The short answer

 Swimming is one of the few cardio activities that builds significant upper body and core strength.
 You are resisting water with every stroke.
 Rucking, by contrast, is primarily a lower body and posterior chain activity.
 If upper body development matters, swimming wins decisively.

-Calorie Efficiency
+Calorie efficiency

 Swimming at moderate to high intensity burns 400 - 700 calories per hour depending on stroke, speed, and body weight.
 Rucking maxes out around 340 - 350 with a 40-lb pack.
 For pure calorie output, swimming is more efficient.